Menu

 • FREE if you are a local and active member of the Southern Lakes Branch

-4. Once booked, it is a good idea to download any maps and directions (see below) to the hut if you are unfamiliar with the area.
+4. Once booked, it is a good idea to download any maps and directions to the hut if you are unfamiliar with the area as there is no cell coverage in the valley.

 Key Collection